KxSystems/embedPy/README.md

 `.p.pykw`            | identify a parameter as a keyword parameter for callables, see examples, also present in `.q` namespace to allow infix notation and prevent assignment in top level namespace
 `.p.pyarglist`       | identify a parameter as a list of positional parameters for callables, see examples, also present in `.q` namespace to prevent assignment in top level namespace
 `.p.pykwargs`        | identify a parameter as a dictionary of keyword argument names to values, see examples, also present in `.q` namespace to prevent assignment in top level namespace
-`.p.help4py`         | internal, used by help to display help on a Python object `.p.helpstr4py`      | internal, used by `helpstr` to retrieve the (cleaned) docstring of a Python object `.p.call`            | used internally by `.p.callable` and `.p.pycallable` `.p.conv`            | dictionary of Python type identifier `short` to the conversion function used by `py2q` `.p.c`               | compose a list of functions
+`.p.call`            | used internally by `.p.callable` and `.p.pycallable`
+`.p.conv`            | dictionary of Python type identifier `short` to the conversion function used by `py2q` `.p.c`               | compose a list of functions